Kompanion8/amnezia-wg-easy/README.md

 ## Thanks

 Based on [wg-easy](https://github.com/wg-easy/wg-easy) by Emile Nijssen.
 Use integrations with AmneziaWg from [amnezia-wg-easy](https://github.com/spcfox/amnezia-wg-easy) by Viktor Yudov.
+This project is a fork of [amnezia-wg-easy](https://github.com/w0rng/amnezia-wg-easy) by w0rng.